 Full Guard Fundamentals

-Although the full guard position could not resist for a long time, this means that after a while you have to attack your opponent, sweep him, or switch to another dominant position.
+Although the full guard position could not resist for a long time, this means that after a while, you have to attack your opponent, sweep him, or switch to another dominant position.

-A good closed guard exposes a plethora of attack opportunities to submit your opponent.
+An excellent closed guard exposes many attacking opportunities to submit your opponent.
 Thus, you’re controlling your opponent in a relatively secure position.
-Furthermore, it makes it possible for you to line up an entire series of submission attempts and sweeps … and that makes this guard a robust offensive position.
+Furthermore, it makes things possible for you like an entire series of submission attempts and sweeps.

 Source: Bernardo Faria BJJ Fanatics

-Submissions from the Closed Guard
+Submissions from the Full Guard

-The Cross Choke from full Guard in Jiu-Jitsu
+Cross Choke from Full Guard

 Source: Bernardo Faria BJJ Fanatics

-Kimura from Closed Guard
+Kimura from Full Guard

-The Guillotine from Closed Guard
+Guillotine from Full Guard

 Source: Stephan Kesting